junkurihara/doh-auth-proxy/README.md

 where this takes more round-trip time than the above ordinary DoH example due to the intermediate relay (especially when it is far from your location).

-## Query Plugins for Name-based Blocking and Overriding IP Addresses
+## Query plugins for name-based/domain-based blocking and overriding IP addresses

 Optionally, `doh-auth-proxy` has functions of domain-based blocking and overriding (cloaking) IP Addresses.
 Former means that queries for domain names of specific patterns would be blocked and reject messages would be obtained.
 This can be done **super-fast** by enabling a trie-based data structure thanks to `Cedarwood` crate.
 Latter means that IP addresses you specified are always obtained for specific domain names.